BvDod/Cancer-Histopathology-Anomaly-Detection-using-Reconstruction/Readme.md

 ## Results: Experiment
 For a comparison, I've trained models using the ResNet18 architecture.
 Training was performed on 10k images that were not used during the training of the reconstruction-model.
 Validation was performed on another held-out 10k images.
 A comparison was made between only using the image as input, and using both the image, and the pixel-wise reconstruction as input.

-While the dataset originally contains 9 different classes, for the sake of this experiment they were group under Cancerous (1) or Non-Cancerous.A weighted loss function was used to compensate for the imbalance in the dataset.
-Which is approximately 2 cancerous slides for every 7 non-cancerous slides
+While the dataset initially contains 9 different classes, for the sake of this experiment they were group under Cancerous (1) or Non-Cancerous.A weighted loss function was used to compensate for the imbalance in the dataset.
+Which is approximately 2 cancerous slides for every 7 non-cancerous slides.

+Averaging over the entire training dataset, which the VQ VAE has never seen, the average MSE reconstruction error for non-cancerous images is 0.036, while the average for cancerous images is 0.054.
+This is a positive result, indicating that the reconstruction error for cells outside of the distribution of healthy cells will be higher, confirming our initial theory.

 ### CNN: image only
 - Accuracy: 0.9182817339897156
 - Precision: 0.8078078031539917
 - Recall: 0.8755085468292236
 - F1 Score: 0.840296745300293

+## Results: Experiment 2 (improved)

 ## Next Steps
 As a next step, I need to improve the quality of the reconstructions.
 One of the the most important parts of this is increacing the latent resolution from 32x32 to 64x64, which should allow for more details to be modelled.
 Also experiment with smaller codebook sizes.